Aim-Educational/FarmMaster/Documentation/articles/getting_started/code_overview.md

 First of all, read up on what [CI/CD](https://docs.gitlab.com/ee/ci/) is if you're unaware of it.
 FarmMaster's CI file may [prove interesting](https://github.com/Aim-Educational/FarmMaster/blob/master/.gitlab-ci.yml) as a learning resource as well.

-As stated in the CI file, there are only two jobs currently: `test`, and `publish_and_package`.
+As stated in the CI file, there are currently two jobs: `test`, and `publish_and_package`.

-The `test` job is ran on every commit, and simply runs any unittests FarmMaster has (which definitely need to be improved...).
+The `test` job is ran on every commit, and simply runs any unittests FarmMaster has (which definitely needs to be improved...).

 The `publish_and_package` job is only ran everytime a git tag is created (e.g. `git tag v0.2.0-alpha`).
 This job will download the latest version of [AimCLI](https://github.com/Aim-Educational/AimCLITool) (which also makes use of CI/CD), perform the `dotnet publish` command which creates a production